ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ibmcloud dev run
    ```
    {: pre}

-   This uses your local Docker engine to run the docker image that you built in the previous step.

 2. After your container starts, on a browser go to `http://localhost:9080/` to see the app.
 If you created a Node.js application, go to `http://localhost:3000/`.

 ## Deploy application to cluster using helm chart